GlebDmikOp/CV/README.md

 # CV
-My first project on YTML and CSS
+My first project on HTML and CSS